h0uter/old-portfolio/_posts/2017-03-11-car-aux-project.md

 ---

-Me and my brother share our grandmas old car, it's a beautiful Renault Megaine from 1998.
+Me and my brother share our grandmas old car, it's a beautiful Renault Mégane 2.0 from 1998.
 However we wanted to listen to our own music, unfortunately the car only supported radio or cassette.
 So a new projects was conceived.

 ![](/assets/images/car-aux-wires.jpg)